Why do an internship?

 - The Whatcom Volunteer Center is an excellent resource for finding local internships (you can turn a volunteer position into an internship)

-- See Western's Online Internship Listings and How to Find an Internship.
+- See Western's Online Internship Listings.

 - See also Western's Center for Student Work Experience.
 Ask about their Volunteer Community Service Program, and check out their job boards with listings of temporary and/or part time positions both on and off campus.